asteroid-team/asteroid_sphinx_theme/README.md

 grunt
 ```

-- If you want to specify the project folder (docs or tutorial for which
+- If you want to specify the project folder (docs) for which
 you want to see docs generated) then you need to specify it into `.env.json`
 file:

 ```
 {
-    "DOCS_DIR": "docs/",
+    "DOCS_DIR": "docs/"
-    "TUTORIALS_DIR": "path/to/tutorial/directory"
 }
 ```